Charger des données

 When called during request handling, this will cause SvelteKit to

-return an error response without invoking handleError
+return an error response without invoking handleError.

 Make sure you’re not catching the thrown error, which would prevent SvelteKit from handling it.